EijiLynx/Image_Classification_Yolov8/Readme.md

 ## Getting Started

-1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+1. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the application using `python app.py`.
+2. Run the application using `python app.py`.

 ## Model Used